jenkinsci/jira-integration-plugin/README.md

 The integration offers support:

-* An **Inaccessible** Jenkins site, meaning the Jenkins instance is not accessible by the Jira app.
+* A **Unidirectional** connection, meaning the Jenkins instance is not accessible by the Jira app.
 Either because of a firewall or other network limitations.
-* An **Accessible** Jenkins site, meaning the Jenkins instance is accessible by the Jira app for data synchronization.
+* A **Bidirectional** connection, meaning the Jenkins instance is accessible by the Jira app for data synchronization.
-* An **Accessible through Tunneling** Jenkins site, meaning the Jenkins instance is not accessible directly by the Jira app, but can be made accessible through a secure tunnel.
+* A **Tunnelled** connection, meaning the Jenkins instance is not accessible directly by the Jira app, but can be made accessible through a secure tunnel.
 (Only available in the Jira Cloud app)

 > :warning: This plugin does need